Kukuster/SumStatsRehab/README.md

  - Study what is a better approach to restoring EAF from other dbs.
 Bc for other populations there are not a lot of snps having frequency data.
 When you try to restore eaf for a more specific populations, it will miss a lot of snps in the ss files, therefore reducing overall accuracy.
 Idea for workaround: ability to specify multiple dbs, so the each next one in a list will be a lower priority.
  - `diagnose` command script should also generate a bar chart for the bin with missing p-value
  - **add data to the csv report of issues: rsID, rsID_restorable, Chr, Chr_restorable, ... etc. Use this report in the FIX command when deciding on the workflow.**
+ - **add the following logic for restoring MAF: if the DB specifies allele frequency for all alleles except one (dot '.'), then it should calculated as 1 minus frequency of other alleles instead of leaving a dot**